whipowill/d2-plugy-qol/README.md

 	- Shapeshifting duration increased.
 	- Can summon all beasts at same time.

-- Quivers
-	- All arrows are now replenishing.
-	- Magic and rare quivers are possible.

 - Mercenaries
 	- Act 1 - Blessed Aim
 	- Act 3 - Meditation
 	- Act 5 - Might

-- Stack sizes increased (keys 24, scrolls 48).
+- Quivers
+	- Arrows and bolts are replenishing.
+	- Magic and rare quivers are possible.

+- Drops
+	- Chests are more likely to drop loot.
+	- Countess always drops 3 runes.

+These game changes are optional.
+If you'd like to read more about these changes and why I made them you can reference my Git [repository](https://github.com/whipowill/d2-113c-txt-changes) where I do my testing.
+You'll be able see exactly what was edited in the gamefiles.
+I welcome any feedback if you guys have any opinions.

 ## How To Install